South Heighton Bonfire Society

 Please do not park on the procession route during the road closure period.

-Unfortunately, we have no designated parking for the event and parking around the village is limited.
-We strongly recommend that if you are coming to the event you use public transport.
+Unfortunately, we have no designated parking for the event and there is no parking around the village.
+Please do not come to the event if you cannot come on foot or on public transport.

 Please note the following: